dbca-wa/wastd/docs/data_curators.rst

 Add subsequent sections if relevant information is given in the original data sheet or communication records:

-* Distinguishing Feature Observation
+* Tag Observations
+* Turtle Morphometric Observations
 * Turtle Damage Observation
-* Turtle Morphometric Observations
 * Management Actions
-* Tag Observations

 Turtle Damage Observations also cater for tag scars and tags that were seen, but not identified (e.g. the animal had to leave before the operator could read